hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/risk_estimators.rst

 Spectral Clustering Filtering Method
 ************************************

-The main idea behind spectral clustering is to remove the noise-related eigenvalues from an emperical correlation matrix, the method in which this is achieved is similar to the Constant Residual Eigenvalue de-noising method, the only difference is that instead of setting the eigenvalues which are below the theoretical value to their average value, they are set to zero in an attempt to remove the effects of those eigenvalues that are consistent with the null hypothesis of uncorrelated random variables.
+The main idea behind spectral clustering is to remove the noise-related eigenvalues from an empirical correlation matrix, the method in which this is achieved is similar to the Constant Residual Eigenvalue de-noising method, the only difference is that instead of setting the eigenvalues which are below the theoretical value to their average value, they are set to zero in an attempt to remove the effects of those eigenvalues that are consistent with the null hypothesis of uncorrelated random variables.